terralid/metadata/includes/metadata_blocks.md

 **Occurrences:** 0–n
 **Definition:** The address of the person's affiliation.
 **Allowed values and other constraints:** free text
-**Example:** Teleporter Avenue 123, Ankh–Morpok, Unites Stated of Humanities
+**Example:** Teleporter Avenue 123, Ankh–Morpok, United States of Humanities

 #### Mail address
 **ID and name:** B1.8 person_mail